loongkai/wxk_pySpark/README.md

 	# 特点
 	1) transformation are lazy, nothing actually happens until an action is called;
 	2) action triggers the computation;
-	3) action returns values to driver or writes data to external storage;
+	3) action returns values to driver(客户端) or writes data to external storage;
 ```

 + 程序